-20) WAIVER BY ROLLMEISTER.
+19) WAIVER BY ROLLMEISTER.
 Rollmeister shall not be deemed to have waived any provision or breach of the Purchase Agreement unless such waiver shall be in a writing signed by Rollmeister and delivered to Customer.
 No waiver by Rollmeister of any provision or breach of the Purchase Agreement shall be deemed to be, or to constitute, a waiver of any other provision or breach, whether or not similar, nor shall such waiver constitute a continuing waiver unless otherwise expressly provided in a writing signed by Rollmeister and delivered to Customer.

-29) ARBITRATION.
+20) ARBITRATION.
 The parties agree that, if a dispute between them arises under or out of the Purchase Agreement, then such dispute shall be resolved by binding arbitration in accordance with the procedure set forth below.
 This arbitration provision is intended by the parties to avoid costly delays and litigation, and this paragraph shall at all times be construed to carry out such intention.
 Provided, however, that any dispute necessitating injunctive relief to protect a party’s confidentiality, intellectual property, proprietary or other rights shall not be required to be submitted to arbitration, and nothing herein shall be construed as limiting a party’s ability and right to seek recourse and adjudication of the parties’ rights and obligations in a court exercising proper jurisdiction to issue injunctive or other equitable relief.
-Provided further, however, that Rollmeister may, at Rollmeister’s option, and without resorting to arbitration provisions of this paragraph, seek adjudication of any claim(s) by Rollmeister against Customer related solely to payment for the services provided hereunder in any court described in paragraph 16, and, in that case, any and all claims, and including, but not limited to, any claims by Customer against Rollmeister, shall be adjudicated in and by such court.
+Provided further, however, that Rollmeister may, at Rollmeister’s option, and without resorting to arbitration provisions of this paragraph, seek adjudication of any claim(s) by Rollmeister against Customer related solely to payment for the Services provided hereunder in any court described in paragraph 16, and, in that case, any and all claims, and including, but not limited to, any claims by Customer against Rollmeister, shall be adjudicated in and by such court.

 The arbitration of any dispute shall be conducted in accordance with the following procedures: The party desiring arbitration of a dispute (the “Initiating Party”) shall give written notice of such desire to the other party (the “Responding Party”), which notice shall specify the dispute subject to arbitration, and the name and address of the person designated to act as the Initiating Party’s arbitrator.
 Within ten (10) days after said notice is given, the Responding Party shall give a written notice to the Initiating Party, which written notice shall specify the name and address of the person designated to act as the Responding Party’s arbitrator.
 If the Responding Party fails to notify the Initiating Party of the appointment of the Responding Party’s arbitrator within the time specified above, then the appointment of the Responding Party’s arbitrator shall be made in the manner provided below for the appointment of a third arbitrator.
 The two (2) arbitrators so chosen shall meet within twenty (20) days after the second arbitrator is appointed, and within thirty (30) days thereafter the arbitrators shall issue a decision and award regarding the dispute, together with written findings of fact and an opinion of law.